rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 * SRV records for Service resources with named ports
 * Used for service discovery

-In fact, and within the OpenShift cluster :
+In fact, within the OpenShift cluster:

 * Every Pod is assigned a DNS name: pod-ip.namespace-name.pod.cluster.local
 * Every Service is assigned a DNS name: svc-name.namespace-name.svc.cluster.local